lucidvisionlabs/arena_camera_ros2/README.md

 Arena Camera deriver for ROS2

 # Note
-- This ROS2 package is still in beta.
-Please provide your feedback is welcomed at support@thinklucid.com or the repo issue page
+- Please provide your feedback is welcomed at support@thinklucid.com or the repo issue page

 # Requirements
 - 1